-That said, we know that we miss lots of good people too.
-Some of that is because of the awkwardness of the interview process itself: time is short, the questions are weirdly artificial, and, of course, people get nervous.
-It’s made even worse by the fact that programming on a whiteboard, a web browser, or even just on a computer that isn’t yours is a bit like playing classical guitar with mittens on.
+Even so, sometimes all that hard work doesn’t work out - even with a great candidate - just due to the the awkwardness of the interview process itself: time is short, the questions are weirdly artificial, and of course people get nervous.
+Programming for an audience on a whiteboard, a web browser, or even just on a computer that isn’t yours is a bit like playing the guitar with mittens on.
 It can put even an accomplished person off their game.

 Missing out on good people makes us sad.

 That’s what this post is for.
-We hope that by talking a bit about what we’re looking for, the ways people do poorly, and how we think you might be able to prepare, that we’ll reduce the mitten handicap – at least a bit.
+By talking a bit about what we’re looking for, the ways people do poorly, and how we think you might be able to prepare we hope we’ll reduce the mitten handicap - at least a bit.

 From our perspective, the main thing we want to figure out when we interview someone is: are they someone we want to work with?

-That seems obvious enough, but it’s a point that can get lost in the puzzles and whiteboard coding of an interview.
-Really, we think of our interviews as little simulations of what it’s like to work together with the candidate.
-And while at the time, it may seem to the candidate that the interview is all about solving the problem, it’s really not.
-We’re much more interested in learning about how you work than we are in whether you actually finish whatever problem we put in front of you.
+That probably seems obvious and maybe even trite, but it’s a point that can easily get lost once an interview is underway.
+We think of our interviews as little simulations of what it’s like to work with the candidate; and while it may seem like the interview is all about solving the problem, it’s really not.
+We’re much more interested in learning about how you work.

 To that end, we try to avoid algorithm bingo and puzzles with clever “aha” solutions.
-We prefer more open-ended problems that have no single right answer, since they give us more freedom to work together, and to see how the candidates’ thinking plays out.
+We prefer more open-ended problems that have several plausible angles of attack and maybe even no single best answer.
+They give us more freedom to work together and to see how the candidates’ thinking plays out.

 That sounds nice enough, but it’s a bit high-level and hand-wavy.
 So here’s a more concrete list of suggestions that follow from our overall approach.